Drew is in his early forties, and Kristine is in her late thirties. Neither has been married before. They have...

 About Relationship Resources

-A number of therapists do marriage counseling, but very few are trained in it, and even fewer primarily see couples in their practice.
+A number of therapists do marriage counseling, but very few are trained in it, and even fewer exclusively see couples in their practice.

-Dr. Richard Rein, Ph.D. is the founder of Relationship Resources and co-founder of the Center for Integrative Counseling and Wellness.
+Dr. Richard Rein, Ph.D. is the founder of Relationship Resources and owner of the Center for Integrative Counseling and Wellness.
 He is a licensed psychologist, certified Gottman method couples therapist, and marriage counseling expert.
-Dr. Rein has written a book that guides couples on developing skills and strategies to renew their relationships.
+Dr. Rein has written two books that guide couples on developing skills and strategies to renew their relationships.

 Relationship Resources’ counseling methods are based on training with Dr. John Gottman, the top marriage counselor and researcher in the country.
 Dr. Rein has shared these methods with thousands of couples and taught to many other couples’ therapists.